tangysaurus/campaign-contributions-analysis/README.md

 ### Data Sources

-All data on individual contributions is retrieved from the Federal Election Commission (FEC).
-[FEC Campaign Finance Data](https://www.fec.gov/data/browse-data/?tab=bulk-data)
+All data on individual contributions is retrieved from the Federal Election Commission (FEC)[FEC Campaign Finance Data](https://www.fec.gov/data/browse-data/?tab=bulk-data).
 Please refer to the individual sources for licensing details, terms of use, and citation requirements.